Sacred Water: Connecting to Water Through Ritual and Reverence

 - A bathtub

-- Incense: Incense serve as an effective way to set the space
+- Incense: Incense serves as an effective way to set the space

 - Candles: Candles serve to create a tranquil atmosphere